 For INTJs, challenge is key.
 Masterminds thrive in roles where they get to problem solve and are especially happy when they get to put their knowledge into meaningful work.
 They’re unlikely to seek out teamwork roles as INTJs tend to prefer to work independently.
 Perfectionism is the name of the game for an INTJ and as far as their work goes, they’re likely to be successful.

 However, Acan struggle early in their career when they start at the bottom of the ladder.
 They’re not the greatest at office small talk, but with time their work record should shine through.

 These dreamer types believe in true love and have high expectations of their romantic relationships.
 The harsh dating world can be a shock to INFPs, who will settle for nothing less than a soul mate.
 When it comes to friendships however, INFPs are big people pleasers who are open to everyone.
 These warm, accepting people look for authentic lifelong friendships and thrive in intimate social situations.
 Mediators do occasionally need their alone time though.

 When it comes to romance, INTJs can struggle.
 While their pragmatic and rational approach might be useful in their career, it can lack nuance when it comes to dating.
-Architects can have unrealistic standards for their partners and struggle with romance and showing their emotions.
+Masterminds can have unrealistic standards for their partners and struggle with romance and showing their emotions.

 The bottom line

 INFP and INTJ are starkly different personality types.
 While one values connection and social acceptance, the other values rationality and struggles to understand the point of small talk.
 They do both thrive in independent creative industries, but INFPs require positive feedback while INTJs need challenges they can attack.
-Warm Mediators and black and white Architects have vastly different outlooks on life.
+Warm Mediators and black and white Masterminds have vastly different outlooks on life.